opendatacube/odc-tools/libs/stats/README.md

   owner      = local.owner
 }
 ```
-The stats process name is used to name the user and the queue, and the destination and test buckets specifies the output locations in which this user has access to.
+The statistician process name is used to name the user and the queue, and the destination and test buckets specifies the output locations in which this user has access to.

 For an example, check the following file:
 ```